3.0 Using the University Purchasing Card

 - Approving Expense Reports and attesting to the appropriateness of the expenditures.

 Accounts Payable is responsible for reviewing Expense Reports prior to processing reimbursement to verify that expenses are reasonable and supported by appropriate documentation and meet the criteria established within these UA policies and procedures.

 Concur is the University’s online booking and expense reporting system for all employees and travelers.

 Concur Request should be used to obtain approval for international travel from designated University personnel.
 Concur will also be used to notify other appropriate University parties of international travel.
 For more information regarding International Travel Requests, please see the UA Concur website.

 - Booking Travel

-Airfare must be booked using the Concur Booking Tool or the University’s travel management company (TMC).
+Domestic Airfare must be booked using the Concur Booking Tool or the University’s travel management company (TMC).
+International Airfare may be booked externally if necessary.
 Lodging and rental cars must be booked using the Concur Booking Tool when possible.
 Travelers with international or complex itineraries are encouraged to contact the TMC for assistance.

 - Requesting Reimbursement and Reconciling P-Card Charges